VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/discrete_template_bandits.md

 **Act IV: The Fix (§6.7)**
 - We'll re-engineer features to include user preferences and product aggregates
 - Same algorithms.
 Same data.
 Different features.
-- Thompson Sampling achieves **+27% GMV** over the best static template
+- **With oracle (perfect) features**: Both LinUCB and TS achieve **+32% GMV**—the "scalpel" and the "Swiss Army knife" are equally sharp
-- A 57 percentage point swing from changing features alone
+- **With estimated (noisy) features**: Thompson Sampling wins decisively at **+31% GMV** while LinUCB drops to +6%
-- Feature engineering determines your performance ceiling
+- The deepest lesson: **Algorithm selection depends on feature quality**

 **Act V: Reflection (§6.8)**
 - What we learned about regret bounds (conditional guarantees, not promises)
 - Why simple baselines encode domain knowledge that's hard to discover
-- How to diagnose failures in production RL systems
+- The Algorithm Selection Principle: Use LinUCB when data is perfect; use TS when data is noisy (which is almost always)
 - The bridge to Chapter 7: continuous actions and neural function approximation

 ---

 ## Why Show the Failure?

-I could have written this chapter the easy way: start with rich features, show you +27% GMV, declare victory, move on.
+I could have written this chapter the easy way: start with rich features, show you +31% GMV, declare victory, move on.

 You'd learn that rich features work.
 But you wouldn't learn **why** they matter.